ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab10.md

 If you know the horsepower of your car or of a family car, plug it into the function and see what MPG your car should get!!!

+* Exercise 5: plot the scatterplot of the horsepower vs the torque.
+Run the numpy.linalg.lstsq to get theta[0] and theta[1] so that you can plot the "best fit" line on the same plot as the scatter plot.
+Name your title and axes and save the figure as `Torque_HP_plot` in your repo.

 After each exercise, commit your changes to github:

 * `git add my_analysis.py`